Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 The crew themselves were a pleasant surprise.
 They didn’t look or behave like scientists - Drew knew scientists, he worked with dozens of them - but for the life of him, he couldn’t quite tell what they *did* behave like, even though there was something familiar about the way they held themselves.
 He got polite handshakes from Buehler and Etsicitty, and a bubbling welcome from Chang, who cooed over the suits with such enthusiasm that it completely melted the other two’s nervous politeness.

-"I mean, it’s… it’s *obviously* functional, but this thing could be right out of the movies!" she gushed.
+"I mean, it’s... it’s *obviously* functional, but this thing could be right out of the movies!" she gushed.

 Drew chuckled.
 "Guilty," he agreed.
 "I like to make my suits look pretty wherever I can."